Koredotcom/docs/docs/xo/searchai/content-sources/web-crawl.md

 Hovering over the info icon gives you more details about the error.

-Some of the most common error scenarios are listed below.
-For an exact list of errors, potential causes, and the next steps to take, refer to [this list](../web-crawl-errors).
+Below are some of the most common error scenarios.
+Refer to [this list](../web-crawl-errors) for an exact list of errors, potential causes, and the next steps to take.
 For any specific queries or issues, please [contact us](https://kore.ai/).

 1.**Web Crawl Failure:**